fp7-netide/Engine/core/Readme.md

 ### Module core.api
 This bundle contains all shared interfaces and classes for the core, structured into the following Java packages:
 - core.api: Shared interfaces and classes for core services
-- core.api.composition: Classes for the (de-)serialization of composition specifications and in-memory representation
 - core.api.netip: Classes for parsing and creating messages using the NetIDE Intermediate Protocol

-This bundle does not have any OSGi-dependencies (except for the framework itself), but embeds JDOM2 and OpenFlowJ.
+This bundle does not have any OSGi-dependencies (except for the framework itself), but embeds OpenFlowJ.

 ### Module core.caos
-This bundle contains the composition and conflict resolution logic and related services inside the core.caos package.
+This bundle contains the composition and conflict resolution logic and related services inside the core.caos package in the following packages:
+- core.caos: Runtime logic and services for composition and conflict resolution
+- core.caos.composition: Classes for the (de-)serialization of composition specifications and their in-memory representation

-It has a dependency on the core.api bundle.
+It has a dependency on the core.api bundle and embeds JDOM2.

 ### Module core.shimconnectivity
 This bundle implements the services necessary to establish a connection with the shim.
 Currently, it implements a ZeroMQ-based connector inside the core.shimconnectivity package.